Joint Research Engagement (JRE)

 - change the way that the level of funding for each university is calculated.

-Important note: Payments are made to HEPs who administer research block grant schemes on behalf of the Department of Industry, Innovation, Science, Research and Tertiary Education.
+Important note: Payments are made to HEPs who administer research block grant schemes on behalf of the department.
 Individual students or researchers need to approach their HEP to obtain funding support.

 JRE Grant - Engineering Cadetships